 Bevy Text

-Text is provided as a builtin through the bevy_text
+This functionality is provided through the bevy_text

 crate.
 It adds a plugin that provides text resources, systems, and font assets to your game.
 It also adds a system to your render app which helps find sprites during your renders extract loop.